msusdev/microsoft_identity_platform_dev/presentations/azure_resources_msaljs.md

 author: 'Part 3 of 4 in the [Develop JavaScript Applications with the Microsoft Identity Platform](https://github.com/msusdev) series'
 ---

-# Authenticating users in JavaScript apps with MSAL.js
+# Authenticating to Azure with MSAL.js

 ## Overview